Giovanni Z. Lopez

-Giovanni "Banoy" Z. Lopez is a Filipino lawyer and government official who has served as the acting secretary of transportation since 2025.
+Giovanni Zinampan Lopez (born April 5, 1980), also known as Banoy Lopez, is a Filipino lawyer and government official who has served as the acting secretary of transportation since 2025.
 A longtime aide of former transportation secretary Arthur Tugade, Lopez has served in various senior roles within the Department of Transportation (DOTr).

 Early life and education

 Lopez is a native of Tuguegarao, Cagayan.
 He graduated BS Accountancy cum laude from St. Paul University Philippines in 2000 and later studied law at San Beda College of Law in 2001.

 Early career

 In 2007, he founded a law firm in Santa Cruz, Manila, DVL Law Firm.

 Career in the Department of Transportation (2020–2025)

 Lopez began his career in the DOTr as Director for Legal Service, later serving as Assistant Secretary for Procurement and Project Implementation, where he oversaw projects in rail, aviation, and maritime transport.
 He also worked as Chief of Staff to Secretary Arthur Tugade between 2020 and 2022.

 During the COVID-19 pandemic, Lopez played a role in the DOTr’s logistical response, including the deployment of a Ford Transit ambulance for quarantine facilities.
 He also explained the department’s “OPLAN AIR” program in 2021, which sought to improve public transportation through fleet expansion, new routes, and electronic ticketing.